SCE Dynamic Rate Pilot (Flexible Pricing Rate Pilot)

-In response to Gov. Newsom’s emergency proclamation to ‘ensure the reliability of electrical service during extreme weather events,” the California Public Utility Commission (CPUC) authorized SCE to demonstrate how the CPUC led UNIDE framework (linked below), using TeMix Incorporated’s Software-as-a-Service (SaaS) solution.
+In response to Gov. Newsom’s emergency proclamation in 2021 to ‘ensure the reliability of electrical service during extreme weather events,’ the California Public Utility Commission (CPUC) authorized SCE to demonstrate the CPUC led CalFUSE dynamic pricing framework (available here), using TeMix Incorporated’s Software-as-a-Service (SaaS) solution.
 The Pilot, also known for customers as the Flexible Pricing Rate Pilot, is designed to demonstrate the CalFUSE dynamic pricing concept which has been developed to provide a near term solution to address the longer-term challenges associated with the State’s energy transformation, help integrate renewables, reduce GHG emissions, improve system reliability, and reduce or minimize cost of service.

-SCE is encouraged to enroll residential, commercial, and industrial customers in this exciting demonstration.
-SCE will work through reputable Automation Service Providers (ASPs) with existing relationships with these customer types and previously installed automation software or hardware at these customers’ dwellings to streamline customers’ involvement.
+SCE will work through Automation Service Providers (ASPs) with existing relationships with these customer types and previously installed automation software or hardware at these customers’ dwellings to streamline customers’ enrollment in the pilot.

 At the time enrollment is completed for participation in this demonstration, each customer will be provided a tailored subscription for their monthly electricity use; based on an analysis of their historical usage.
-Then, throughout the pilot, via their ASP, the customer will receive highly-dynamic energy rates.
+Then, throughout the pilot, via their ASP, the customer will receive dynamic energy rates.
 The dynamic rate is a reflection of grid conditions.
-Customers will be able to make either buy or sell transaction leveraging this subscription to better meet their operational needs against the needs of the local grid conditions.
+Customers will be able to either buy or sell transactions leveraging their subscription to better meet their operational needs against the needs of the local grid conditions.

 Billing and Incentive Payment